-The drives are mounted in either a base system or an expansion unit.
-The base system has drives and one or, usually, two controllers in one tray.
-A expansion unit has drives, and is connected to a controller through an environmental services module (ESM).
+Two types of drives are available to store the data that is sent to the storage array: hard disk drives (HDD) and solid-state drives (SSD).
+The drives are mounted in either a controller-drive tray or a drive tray.
+The controller-drive tray has drives and one or, usually, two controllers in one tray.
+A drive tray has drives, and is connected to a controller through an environmental services module (ESM).
 In addition to the drives and controllers or ESMs, the trays contain power supplies and fans.
-These components support base system and expansion unit operation and can be maintained through the CLI.
+These components support controller-drive tray and drive tray operation and can be maintained through the CLI.

-The base systems and expansion units can have one of these configurations:
+The controller-drive trays and drive trays can have one of these configurations: